Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Introduction

 \section{Introduction}

-The MicroBooNE experiment~\citep{ubdet_2017} employed a liquid argon time projection chamber (LArTPC) detector 470~m downstream in the Fermilab Booster Neutrino Beam (BNB), situated on-surface and operated without significant overburden shielding.
+The MicroBooNE experiment~\citep{ubdet_2017} employed a liquid argon time projection chamber (LArTPC) detector 470~m downstream of the Fermilab Booster Neutrino Beam (BNB), situated on-surface and operated without significant overburden shielding.
 The experiment collected beam data between 2015 and 2020 via two data streams---an externally-triggered neutrino (NU) data stream and a triggerless, continuously running supernova (SN) data stream.
 The SN data stream was commissioned in November 2017~\citep{ubsn_2021}.
 The NU data stream was used to study beam-based physics including beyond-Standard Model (BSM) physics and neutrino interactions on argon using beam neutrinos.
-The SN data stream can be used to study a rich program of off-beam physics processes including rare ones, such as neutrinos from a nearby supernova burst (SNB), baryon number violating (BNV) processes such as neutron-antineutron ($n\rightarrow\bar{n}$) transitions~\citep{MicroBooNE:nnbar} and proton decay.
+The SN data stream can be used to study a rich program of off-beam, potentially rare physics events, including but not limited to neutrinos from a nearby supernova burst (SNB), or baryon number violating (BNV) processes such as neutron-antineutron ($n\rightarrow\bar{n}$) transitions~\citep{MicroBooNE:nnbar} or proton decay.